-- a.
-Per UT Policy, a UT Resident Time off Sheet must be submitted and signed each month to report all leave, regardless of whether the resident has taken time off for that period. - b.
-Resident must notify the attending and department of any leave including sick days, personal days, etc. prior to an absence from a rotation. - c.
+Per UT Policy, a UT Resident Time off Sheet must be submitted and signed each month to report all leave, regardless of whether the resident has taken time off for that period.

+Residents must notify their supervising attending and the department (program coordinator and chief resident) of any leave time including sick days, personal days, etc. prior to an absence from a rotation.

 The ABIM requires all internal medicine trainees to complete 33 months of training to be eligible for the medicine board exam; thus, cumulative leave of more than 3 months (thirteen weeks) for any reason will extend the period of training beyond the traditional 36 months.